‘Looking out for our neighbours’ is our campaign to reduce loneliness and social isolation

 Our #SpreadTheKindness campaign launched on 13 September 2021.
 The campaign aimed to reach young people living, in education or working across West Yorkshire and Harrogate

 Prior to the COVID-19 pandemic the ‘Looking out for our neighbours’ community inspired over 49,000 people to get involved by making a positive difference to their neighbours’ lives through acts of kindness.
 The campaign will now brings you a new phase called ‘Looking out for each other’.

-‘Looking out for each other’ aims to encourage young people to check-in and share positive messages with friends either on online or in person, helping them support and reassure each other through a period which is often exciting but faced with fresh challenges.
+‘Looking out for each other’ aimed to encourage young people to check-in and share positive messages with friends either on online or in person, helping them support and reassure each other through a period which is often exciting but faced with fresh challenges.

-It was great to see the young people from the youth collective led by the Youth Work Unit (@YouthWorkUnit) that helped to co-create #LookingOutForEachOther on a recent residential trip using the campaign materials.
+It was great to see the young people from the youth collective led by the Youth Work Unit (@YouthWorkUnit) that helped to co-create #LookingOutForEachOther on a residential trip using the campaign materials.
 Here they can be seen pictured below using the 5 ways to kindness postcards and writing supportive and encouraging messages to each other and as part of the #SpreadTheKindness campaign.

 Phase 3 'Looking out for our neighbours' online reality series